What is Gender affirmation surgery?

 Other names for this procedure include; masculinising chest surgery or subcutaneous mastectomy.

 It is a treatment of gender dysphoria in transgender men.
-The goal of this surgery is to help transgender men make a physical transformation to the gender they identify with.
+The goal of this surgery is to help transgender individuals make a physical change to the gender they identify with.

 Gender Affirmation Before and After Photos